maxpaulus43/maxpaulus43.github.io/blog/maxpaul_us.md

 ---
 author: Max Paulus
 date: 2019-07-21
-excerpt: This website is long overdue, and should have...
+excerpt: This website is long overdue, and should have…
+tags: ['programming', 'vue', 'frontend']
 ---

 # maxpaul.us Is Born!